timdegroot1996/robotframework-dashboard/docs/basic-command-line-interface-cli.md

 ```
 - Optional: `-t` or `--dashboardtitle` sets a custom HTML title for the dashboard.
 - Default: title is **Robot Framework Dashboard - YYYY-MM-DD HH:MM:SS**.
+- It is also possible to combine all sections into a single unified view, see [Settings - General Settings (Graphs Tab)](/settings/#general-settings-graphs-tab), for the details
+- The unified title will be the same as the `-t, --dashboardtitle` argument if provided, otherwise it defaults to "Dashboard Statistics"

 ### Use a JSON dashboard configuration file to set default settings
 ```bash